janwilmake/cloudflare-sponsorware/README.md

 ## TODO

+- Ensure to store email in the DB
+- Store transactions in SQL rather than KV (easier to query)
+- Store more things like activity
 - To list all items in the namespace, we can use either https://developers.cloudflare.com/api/resources/durable_objects/subresources/namespaces/subresources/objects/methods/list/ or we could add a master DO that keeps track of it.
+Let's try a master DO that simply we write to each time we execute a query, but in waitUntil, such that it's a direct clone of all stuff together, but it doesn't slow stuff down.